ssmgroup-iitgn/ssmgroup-internal/README.md

 ## System Specifications and Softwares available on Each Machine
 1. Asus
   * System Type : Workstation
-    - Number of CPU cores : 16 (Use only 12 under any circumstances)
+    - Number of CPU cores : 16 (Use maximum of 12 under any circumstances)
     - GPU Card : NVIDIA RTX 2070
     - SSH Enabled
     - OS : Ubuntu 18.04